 The following terminology applies to these Terms and Conditions, Privacy Statement and Disclaimer Notice and any or all Agreements: “Client”, “You” and “Your” refers to you, the person accessing this website and accepting the Company’s terms and conditions.
-“The Company”, “Ourselves”, “We” and “Us”, refers to the In-house Recruitment Network of which Edge Global Media is a trading name.
-All terms refer to the offer, acceptance and consideration of payment necessary to undertake the process of our assistance to the Client in the most appropriate manner, by whatever means, for the express purpose of meeting the Client’s needs in respect of provision of the Company’s stated services/products, in accordance with and subject to, prevailing English Law.
+“The Company”, “Ourselves”, “We” and “Us”, refers to In-house Recruitment, the trading name of Edge Global Media Ltd. All terms refer to the offer, acceptance and consideration of payment necessary to undertake the process of our assistance to the Client in the most appropriate manner, by whatever means, for the express purpose of meeting the Client’s needs in respect of provision of the Company’s stated services/products, in accordance with and subject to, prevailing English Law.
 Any use of the above terminology or other words in the singular, plural, capitalisation and/or he/she or they, are taken as interchangeable and therefore as referring to same.

 1. Bookings & Payment

 Where payment is required for any of the Company’s products and/or services (including Partner agreements, conference tickets, Awards tickets, membership and job board participation), all major Credit/Debit Cards, Invoice, Bankers Draft or BACS Transfer are all acceptable methods of payment.

 Our Terms are payment in full upon receipt unless otherwise agreed or stated.
 Please note that any goods that are agreed to be paid by invoice will become your property once written confirmation is received by In-house Recruitment and will result in services including, conference tickets, being allocated accordingly.